Why Do French Colleagues Switch to English When You Speak French?

 Talk to Bernard

-Whether you are preparing for a new role in France, managing a French-speaking team, or negotiating with French clients, Bernard Henusse will design a programme around your specific professional needs.
-A short conversation is all it takes to understand how phonetic ear training can transform your working life in French.
+Most of our professional students arrive in one of two situations: about to start a role in France, or already managing a French-speaking team or French clients and tired of the friction.
+Bernard Henusse will design a programme around the actual situations you face.
+A short conversation is all it takes to see how phonetic ear training changes your working life in French.